ibm-cloud-docs/cloud-object-storage/object-lock.md

 - A maximum default retention period of 100 years (or 36500 days) is supported.
 - When using the console, it is also possible to set a Retain Until Date in months, in addition to days or years.

-The retention period for an object **cannot be decreased**.
-If you are using default retention for validation testing please use a lower duration (such as 1 day) as the default retention, increasing it to your desired setting as needed.
+In **COMPLIANCE** mode, the retention period for an object cannot be decreased.
+In **GOVERNANCE** mode, authorized users with the BypassGovernanceRetention permission may decrease or remove retention if required.
+For validation testing, it is recommended to use a shorter default retention (e.g., 1 day) and adjust as needed.
 {: tip}

 ### Creating and setting up your new bucket for use with Object Lock